varya/react-finland-2018/index.md

 It had been over a year since I switched the blog into Melatsmith with React, css-modules and Webpack.
 I am mostly happy with this solution.
 Yes, it sometimes feels as overengineering because the website is so simple.
 But this was what I wanted for playing around.
 Metalsmith is much faster than Jekyll or Docpad, so that I can stand the building process.
 In general, a blog as a pet project is a very nice idea.
-It is ye simple, even with all the introduced technologies the codebase it not large.
+It is yet simple, even with all the introduced technologies the codebase it not large.
 It can be easily handled when I am making new experiments with some framework-of-the-week.
 However, there are of course drawbacks.
 This overengineering results into writing the blog instead of writing for the blog.
 And there are some soltuion specific limits.
 For example, I would be happy to use styled-components already but